vimalanandans/Middleware/README.md

 Many of the examples above have been smart home oriented.
 We are thinking bigger.
 What if the Zirks you use sent observations about how you use them to a personalization Zirk you own?
 This personalization Zirk could then build profiles based on how you interact with your world.
-What if instead of waiting to order at a coffee shop, the store could ask your personalization Zirk what your favorite drink as you walk in?
+What if instead of waiting to order at a coffee shop, the store could ask your personalization Zirk about your favorite drink as you walk in?
 What if your taxi knew what temperature the car should be and what to set the radio to as it pulls up to pick you up?
 What if the shipping processes for your medicine or groceries were smart enough to ensure unbroken